Braffolk/Braffolk/README.md

 - 🌱 I’m currently learning Svelte

-- ⚡ I wish to one day return to game development.
+- ⚡ I am looking to one day return to game development.

 <br/>